shamy1st/java-collections/README.md

             ...
         }

-* manipulation is little bit slower than LinkedList because a lot of shifting needs to occur if any element is removed from the array list.
 * **capacity** = floor[ old-capacity * 3 / 2 ]

     size     | 0 | 1  | 11 | 16 | 23 | 34 | 50 | 74  | 110 | 164 | 245 | 367 | 550 | ...